markdabe912/hybrid_cnn_vit/README.md

 - We provide two separate training pipelines: one for the NIH-only dataset and one for the combined NIH + CheXpert dataset.
 Because the combined dataset produces significantly better performance—showing higher F1 and AUC scores—we recommend using the **combined-data training scripts**, which are saved in the **Combined Data Code** folder, as the default configuration.
 The scripts in this folder support generation of attention maps and Grad-CAM while the scripts in the NIH folder do not.

 - Internal users can run the model either through **Linux command-line arguments** or interactively in a **Jupyter Notebook**.
 To interactively train your model (using the combined dataset),run inference and generate attention maps for a selected image, navigate to the **Combine_Data_Code** folder and open the **train.ipynb** notebook and run the block of codes there.
 Jupyter notebook currently  display training run, inference run, model results, and attention map based on the most recent run.
-Please make sure that you have install opencv-python and Pillow versions compatible with numpy 1.26.4 after running the requirements.txt file.
+Please make sure that you install opencv-python and Pillow versions compatible with numpy 1.26.4 just as the commented block of code after the requirements.txt code block instructs before running the next block of code .
 Beware of opencv-python silently upgrading your installed numpy to version 2.
+Also make sure that you have downloaded the two datasets and run CS7643projectcomn-final.ipynb to generate the csv file before running the train.ipynb file.
 Alternatively, you may run the Python training script directly via:
  ```bash
        python train.py --batch_size 16 --lr 1e-4
 ```